madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

     ```
 3. Change the instances array starting at line 13 in the file varible.tf to meet your requirements.
     ```
             variable "source_instances_map" {
-   description = "A map from instances to a list of instance id" type        = map(any) default = {
+           description = "A map from instances to a list of instance id" type        = map(any)
+           default = {
                qa  = ["i-0f31364caf36906f4", "i-0d14c3b9fe0ec4f54", "i-0f0ae101cf8e3202e", "i-0d605ef016c561e57"]
                 prd = []
                }
                }
       ```
-4. Change the  stopping time  at line 21 in the file varible.tf to meet your requirements.
+4. Change the  stopping time  at line 21 in the file variable.tf to meet your requirements.
     ```
             variable "cron_stop" {
             description = "Cron expression to define when to trigger a stop of the DB" default     = "30 14 ? * MON-SAT *"
            }
    ```
  5. Change  starting time  at line number 26 in the file varible.tf to meet your requirements
     ```
             variable "cron_start" {
             description = "Cron expression to define when to trigger a start of the DB" default     = "30 03 ? * MON-SAT *"
              }
     ```
 6. Change the AWS access key at line 35 in the file varible.tf to meet your requirements.
     ```
             variable "access_key" {
             description = "value of access key"
             default     = ""
            }
      ```

 7. Change the AWS secret key at line 40 in the file varible.tf to meet your    requirements.

     ```
               variable "secret_key" {
                 description = "value of secret key"
                 default     = ""
         }
    ```
 8. Initialize Terraform by running:
     ```